muuankarski/demokratizatsiya/input.md

 - Hemment, Julie.
 2009.
 “Soviet-Style Neoliberalism?”
 Problems of Post-Communism 56 (6): 36–50.
 - Hughes, M.C.: Smashing the iron bowl.
 Foreign Affairs, Vol. 77, 1998/4.
 - Iarskaia-Smirnova & Romanov 2012, 212
-- Izvestiia, February 10, 2014
+- Izvestiia, February 10, 2014 = Materinskii kapital stanet polnost'iu zhilischnym.
 Johnson, Janet E., and Aino Saarinen.
 2011.
 “Assessing Civil Society in Putin’s Russia: The Plight of Women’s Crisis Centers.”
 Communist and Post-Communist Studies 44 (1): 41–52.
 - Jäppinen, Maija, Johnson, Janet & Kulmala, Meri (2014):  Shades of grey: What women’s crisis centers in Saint Petersburg teach us about state-society relations in Putin’s Russia.
 Anunpublished article manurscript (currently under peer-review for Slavic Studies)
 - Jäppinen, Maija, Meri Kulmala, and Aino Saarinen.
-2011: “Introduction: Intersections of Welfare, Gender, and Agency” in Maija Jäppinen et al., ed., Gazing at Welfare, Gender and Agency in Post-socialist Countries.
+2011: “Introduction: Intersections of Welfare, Gender, and Agency” in  Gazing at Welfare, Gender and Agency in Post-socialist Countries.
+Ed. by Maija Jäppinen, Meri Kulmala & Aino Saarinen.
+Cmabridge Scholars Publishing.
 Newcastle upon Tyne: 1-12.
 - Kivinen, Markku: Classes in the Making.
 Russian Class Structure in Transition.
 In Göran Therborn (ed.): Inequalities of the World.
 Verso 2007, 247-294.
 - Kivinen, Markku & Chunling Li: The Free-Market State or the Welfare State.
 In Christer Pursiainen (Ed.): At the Crossroads of Post-Communist Transition: Comparative Analysis of Russia and China, Palgrave Macmillan 2012 (forthcoming).
 - ???
 Kivinen, Markku.
 Forthcoming.
 “Financing the Welfare State Systems in the Russian Federation.” in Christian Aspalter Financing, ed., Welfare State Systems in Asia.
 Forthcoming.
 - Korpi, Walter: The Democratic Class Struggle.
 Routledge and Kegan Paul 1983.
 - Kulmala, Meri (2013): State and Society in Small-town Russia.
 A Feminist-ethnographic Inquiry into the Boundaries of Society in the Finnish-Russian Borderland.
 Department of Social Research 2013:14, Sociology.
 Helsinki: University of Helsinki.
 - Kulmala, Meri (2014): ”Missä valtio loppuu ja yhteiskunta alkaa?”
 Idäntutkimus 1/2014, 90-97.
-- Kulmala, Meri: Russian Society.
-In: Russia of Challenges, Helsinki, Ministry of Defence 2007, 9–31.
-- Kulmala, Meri & Tarsenko, Anna (forthcoming 2015): The New OLD-FASHIONED?RUSSIAN VETERANS’ ORGANIZATIONS AT THE CROSSROADS OFSOCIAL SERVICES AND SOCIAL ADVOCACY.
+- Kulmala, Meri & Tarsenko, Anna (forthcoming 2015): The New Old-fashioned?
+Russian Veterans' Oorganizations at the Crossroads of Social Services and Social Aadvocacy.
+An article manuscript.
+In Authoritarian Modernization in Post-Soviet Russia: Dilemmas, Challenges, and Constraints.
+Ed. by Vladimir Gel'man.
+Forthcoming in 2015.
 - Korhonen, Vesa.
 2013: “Fiscal flows between Moscow and the regions.”
 Presentation at the seminar: The Role of Regions in Russia’s Modernization.
 University of Helsinki.
 12 December 2013.
 - Lankina, Tomila.
 2003.
 “Managing the Grassroots: Putin’s Reform of Local Government.”
 Russia and Eurasia Review 2 (9).
 - Lin, Ka & Kangas Olli: Social Policymaking and its institutional basis: Transition of the Chinese social security system.
 International Social Security Review, Vol. 59, 2/2006, 61–76.